cn0047/stash/ed/theory.md

 * business layer (node, php, etc)
 * data access layer (mongo, mysql, etc)

+#### Aggregation and Composition

+Aggregation - child can exist independently of the parent (Car -> Tires).

+Composition - child can NOT exist independent of the parent (House -> Room).

 #### Low coupling and high cohesion.

 COUPLING refers to the interdependencies between modules.